F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 * Global configmap provides control to the admin to create and maintain the resource configuration centrally.
 * RBAC can be used to restrict modification of global configmap by users with tenant level access.
 * If any specific tenant requires modify access for routeconfig of their namespace, admin can grant access by setting **allowOverride** to true in the extendedRouteSpec of the namespace.
+* Global ConfigMap allows to define base route configuration .
+This cannot be overridden from local configmap.
+This is an alternative to CLI parameters

 ### Local Configmap